SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/readme.md

 # SECloudMobDESIGNS
 The present application in its version 1.0 is a framework of tools whose main purpose is to ensure security by building software for the cloud and mobile ecosystem.
 It allows generating reports (security requirements, good practices, mapping attack models and specifying security tests and automation tools) according to the user's request based on responses to a questionnaire by the user.

+SECloudMobDESIGNS is developed by Francisco T. Chimuco and Pedro R. M. Inácio from the Instituto de Telecomunicaçoes, and Department of Computer Science, Universidade da Beira Interior, Covilha, Portugal.

+Copyright (c) 2020 Francisco T. Chimuco and Pedro R. M. Inácio francisco.chimuco@ubi.pt.
+All rights reserved.

+SPDX-License-Identifier: Apache-2.0.
+The copy of the License may be obtained at http://www.apache.org/licenses/LICENSE-2.0

 # Installation Instructions
 To install the markdown, xhtml2pdf and svglib packages follow the procedures below:
 1. Install the latest version of Python from the link https://www.python.org;